jamoma/Jamoma/readme.md

 All sources needed to build Jamoma can be updated to last version following these steps:

-1. From Terminal or the cygwin window (on Windows), go to the main Jamoma directory by running the following command :
+1.From Terminal or the cygwin window (on Windows), go to the main Jamoma directory by running the following command :

     cd Jamoma

-2. Run the following commands for the dev branch of all submodules :
+2.Run the following commands for the dev branch of all submodules :

     Git pull
     Git submodule foreach git pull